mozilla/glean/docs/user/reference/metrics/index.md

 ### Label format

-Labels must have a maximum of 111 characters, and may comprise any printable ASCII characters.
+Labels must have a maximum of 111 characters, and may may contain any UTF-8 characters except a record separator (`0x1E`).
+Static labels may only be made of printable ASCII characters.

 ## Adding or changing metric types
 Glean has a [well-defined process](https://wiki.mozilla.org/Glean/Adding_or_changing_Glean_metric_types) for requesting changes to existing metric types or suggesting the implementation of new metric types: